 The sky is the limit, really.
 There are no official numbers because profits differ from one niche to another.
 Certain products are simply more expensive or are in greater demand, while others are more suitable for a passive side income.

-Generally speaking, if you are starting from scratch, without any meaningful internet presence, the first months you will be making absolutely nothing.
+Generally speaking, if you are starting from scratch, without any meaningful internet presence, in the first months you will be making absolutely nothing.
 It takes time to build a following and then some more time to build a sizeable audience.
 Many affiliate marketing statistics will make your head spin with glorious promises of quick riches, but the truth is that this is a business like any other.
 You need vision, determination, persistence, and a pinch of luck to get noticed and to start earning.
 And, to be fair, a website or a podcasting platform won’t hurt either.

 What Is Conversion Rate?

 Conversion rate is the percent of site visitors, who conduct the desired action.
-Throughout the article, I’ve referred to it as “sale” but it can be something less tangible, like newsletter subscription.
+Throughout the article, I’ve referred to it as “sale” but it can be something less tangible, like a newsletter subscription.
 Whatever the case, on a monthly basis, it is calculated by dividing the number of sales by the number of total site visitors; multiply the result by 100.

 (Sales / visitors) x 100 = monthly conversion rate

 Are Free Affiliate Programs Safe?

 Most AM programs are free.
 You can join them without any monetary expense whatsoever and benefit from their networks right away.
 From the publisher’s point of view, the very low entry requirements one of the main attractions of this performance-based type of marketing.

 All in all…